PhilippEberl/data-stewardship/README.md

 * Wine quality
   * Conversion to numeric

-All notebooks depend on the following libraries in their most recent version available:

-Python was used in v3.9 for this experiment.

-* sklearn
-* random
-* numpy
-* datetime
-* io
-* hyperopt
-* hpsklearn

 Used Algorithms (Hillclimbing and simulated anealing) as well as used Regressors (linear SVR, KNN and DecisionTree) will not be explained in this experiment.

 ---

 ## Detailed information on data sets

+There are three data sets for this experiment.
+They are provided in the repository so all Jupyter notebooks work without any adaptions.
+You can also download the raw data from the sources provided below.

 ### *Covid vaccination vs. mortality*

 **Abstract**: This data set shows the ratio between vaccinated people (partially and fully) and new occured deaths.

-The COVID data set has the following 10 columns in the .csv file
+The COVID data set has the following 10 columns in the `.csv` file

 1. id
 2. country